Instagram resizer

 Yes.
 Use the Batch Resizer to apply one Instagram size to many images.
 Quick tip: If you need different crop focus per image, resize them one by one.
 Common mistake: Uploading dozens of huge files on mobile—memory limits can slow things down.

-What does “9.16” mean?
-Is it the same as 9:16?
+What is the 9:16 Instagram size in pixels?
+Is 9.16 the same as 9:16?

 Yes.
 People often type 9.16 or 9 16 when they mean the 9:16 aspect ratio.
-The common pixel size is 1080×1920.
+The common Instagram Story and Reels size is 1080×1920.
 Quick tip: Think: ratio = shape; pixels = resolution.
 Common mistake: Mixing ratio and pixels—9:16 is not a pixel size by itself.

 Yes—1080×566 is a common 1.91:1 landscape size (often used for wide posts/link previews).
 Quick tip: If your image gets cropped, try Pad or reposition the crop focus.
 Common mistake: Resizing landscape content into portrait without changing composition—edges get cut.